ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 s = "hello world!".upcase
 ```

-out loud, I say "the variable s is assigned the string hello world dot upcase".
+out loud, I say "the string hello world dot upcase _is assigned_ to the variable s".
+I read the right side first, because that's how Ruby reads it too; it first evaluates the expression on the right side of the `=`, and then it stores the resulting value in the variable on the left.

 Now add another line,